ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. C. Chan, J. Ansel, Y. L. Wong, S. Amarasinghe, and A. Edelman, **“Autotuning multigrid with PetaBricks,”** in ACM/IEEE Conference on Supercomputing, 2009.
+1. C. Dubach, **“Using Machine-Learning to Efficiently Explore the Architecture / Compiler Co-Design Space,”** Univeristy of Edinburgh, 2009.

 # 12-30 min